Pull-to-refresh

-Pull-to-refresh is a touchscreen gesture that consists of touching the screen of a computing device with a finger or pressing a button on a pointing device, dragging the screen downward with the finger or pointing device, and then releasing it, as a signal to the application to refresh the contents of the screen.
+Pull-to-refresh is a touchscreen gesture developed by Loren Brichter.
+It consists of touching the screen of a computing device with a finger or pressing a button on a pointing device, dragging the screen downward with the finger or pointing device, and then releasing it, as a signal to the application to refresh the contents of the screen.
+Other names for the gesture include "pull-down-to-refresh", "pull-to-reload", "swipe to refresh", "scroll to refresh", and variations thereof.

+The purpose of the gesture is to make refreshing immediately accessible.
+Criticism has been raised at pull-to-refresh for causing unwanted refreshes when the user is in the process of scrolling upwards, and for resembling a lever on gambling machines and thus supporting social media addiction.

+History

 The pull-to-refresh gesture first appeared in the Tweetie mobile application developed by Loren Brichter.
 Brichter developed Tweetie, an iOS application for Twitter, as a personal project in 2008 after he quit his job at Apple Inc. in 2007.

-Motivation

 While Brichter was initially developing Tweetie, he wanted to add a refresh function to the application.
 Regarding other mobile applications of that time, he said “They all had to find a spot and just cram a refresh button somewhere.
 Usually in one of the corners in a toolbar bordering a scrollable list.
 That was the most valuable real estate for navigation and action UI, so using it up for something as mundane as a refresh button just seemed wasteful.”
 Brichter thus decided to create a different method of refreshing such that the valuable corner space could be utilized for something else.
 Although he initially planned to create a refresh mechanism that follows Apple’s platform conventions, Brichter’s work with pull-to-refresh resulted in a novel interaction new to Apple’s platform at the time.

+The gesture was added as an option to the mobile edition of Google Chrome, the most used mobile web browser at that time, in version 41, 2015, and is mandatory since version 75, 2019.

+Mozilla first added it to the "nightly" edition of their mobile Firefox web browser in 2020, and the year after they added it to the main version lineup, also known as "stable".